-Cyfarthfa Plan will Reveal World Importance of Crucible of Industrial Revolution - Business News Wales
+Cyfarthfa Plan Will Reveal World Importance Of Crucible Of Industrial Revolution - Business News Wales

-Last Tuesday saw the launch of the Cyfarthfa Plan; setting out a plan to transform Merthyr Tydfil’s Cyfarthfa Castle into an international quality museum set in an expanded 100-hectare public park.
+Plans to transform Merthyr Tydfil’s Cyfarthfa Castle into an international quality museum set in an expanded 100-hectare public park, could draw more than half a million visitors each year and “energise the Valleys Regional Park concept”, according to a report published today.

-It could draw more than half a million visitors each year and energise the Valleys Regional Park concept.
+The report says the plan would ‘open new chapters in Welsh tourism, community and cultural development and sustainability’ and ‘create an exemplar project to demonstrate the force and effectiveness of the agenda of the Wellbeing of Future Generations Act’.

 The report sets out a three-pronged plan for the castle and a ‘Greater Cyfarthfa Park’ that will